 (c) Disbursement of HOME funds.
 (1) After complete project set-up information is entered into the disbursement and information system, HOME funds for the project may be drawn down from the United States Treasury account by the participating jurisdiction by electronic funds transfer.
 The funds will be deposited in the local account of the HOME Investment Trust Fund of the participating jurisdiction within 48 to 72 hours of the disbursement request.
-Any drawdown of HOME funds from the United States Treasury account is conditioned upon the provision of satisfactory information by the participating iurisdiction about the project or tenant-based rental assistance and compliance with other procedures, as specified by HUD.
+Any drawdown of HOME funds from the United States Treasury account is conditioned upon the provision of satisfactory information by the participating jurisdiction about the project or tenant-based rental assistance and compliance with other procedures, as specified by HUD.

-- (2) HOME funds drawn from the United States Treasury account must be expended for eligible costs within 15 days.
-Any interest earned within the 15-day period may be retained by the participating jurisdiction as HOME funds.
+(2) HOME funds drawn from the United States Treasury account must be expended for eligible costs within 15 days.
+Any interest earned within the 15 day period may be retained by the participating jurisdiction as HOME funds.
 Any funds that are drawn down and not expended for eligible costs within 15 days of the disbursement must be returned to HUD for deposit in the participating jurisdiction's United States Treasury account of the HOME Investment Trust Fund.
-Interest earned after 15 days belongs to the United States and must be remitted to the United States as provided in 2 CFR 200.305(b)(9), except interest amounts up to \$500 per year may be retained for administrative expenses. - (3) HOME funds in the local account of the HOME Investment Trust Fund must be disbursed before requests are made for HOME funds in the United States Treasury account.
-Beginning with the Fiscal Year 2015 allocation, the specific funds that are committed to a project will be disbursed for that project.
-If both funds in the local account and funds in the United States Treasury account are committed to a project, the funds in the local account must be disbursed before requests are made for HOME funds in the United States Treasury account for the project. - (4) A participating jurisdiction will be paid on an advance basis provided it complies with the requirements of this part. - (d) Project completion.
+Interest earned after 15 days belongs to the United States and must be remitted promptly, but at least quarterly, to HUD, except that a local participating jurisdiction may retain interest amounts up to \$100 per year for administrative expenses and States are subject to the Intergovernmental Cooperation Act (31 U.S.C.
+6501 et seq.).

+(3) HOME funds in the local account of the HOME Investment Trust Fund must be disbursed before requests are made for HOME funds in the United States Treasury account.

+(4) A participating jurisdiction will be paid on an advance basis provided it complies with the requirements of this part.

+(d) Project completion.
 (1) Complete project completion information must be entered into the disbursement and information system, or otherwise provided, within 120 days of the final project drawdown.
-If satisfactory project completion information is not provided, HUD may suspend further project set-ups or take other corrective actions. - (2) Additional HOME funds may be committed to a project up to one year after project completion, but the amount of HOME funds in the project may not exceed the maximum per-unit subsidy amount established under §92.250. - (e) Access by other participants.
+If satisfactory project completion information is not provided, HUD may suspend further project set-ups or take other corrective actions.

+(2) Additional HOME funds may be committed to a project up to one year after project completion, but the amount of HOME funds in the project may not exceed the maximum per-unit subsidy amount established under Sec.
+92.250.

+(e) Access by other participants.
 Access to the disbursement and information system by other entities participating in the HOME program (e.g., State recipients) will be governed by procedures established by HUD.
-Only participating jurisdictions and State recipients (if permitted by the State) may request disbursement.

-[61 FR 48750, Sept.
-16, 1996, as amended at 78 FR 44679, July 24, 2013; 80 FR 75935, Dec.
-7, 2015; 81 FR 86952, Dec.
-2, 2016]
+[Code of Federal Regulations] [Title 24, Volume 1] [Revised as of April 1, 2004] From the U.S. Government Printing Office via GPO Access [CITE: 24CFR92.503]

-§92.503 Program income, repayments, and recaptured funds.
+Sec.
+92.503 Program income, repayments, and recaptured funds.